-Tim Lawrence is the author of Love Saves the Day: A History of American Dance Music, 1970-79, Hold On to Your Dreams: Arthur Russell and the Downtown Music Scene, 1973-92 and Life and Death on the New York Dance Floor, 1980-83.
-Since 1999 he has worked at the University of East London, where he teaches, conducts research and is a founding member of the Centre for Cultural Studies Research.
-He is also the co-founder of Lucky Cloud Sound System, which started to put on Loft-style parties with David Mancuso, and All Our Friends, an invite-only audiophile party that draws much of its influence from the Loft as well as offshoot parties such as Beauty and the Beat in London and Joy in NYC.
+I’m the author of Love Saves the Day: A History of American Dance Music, 1970-79, Hold On to Your Dreams: Arthur Russell and the Downtown Music Scene, 1973-92 and Life and Death on the New York Dance Floor, 1980-83.
+I’m a Professor of Cultural Studies at the University of East London, where I’ve taught since 1999.
+I’m the co-founder of Lucky Cloud Sound System, which has been putting on Loft parties since 2003, initially with David Mancuso, and All Our Friends, an invite-only audiophile party that draws much of its influence from the Loft as well as offshoot parties such as Beauty and the Beat in London and Joy in NYC.

-Born in Ealing, London, in 1967, he grew up in Winnersh, a small town located some 40 miles west of London, where his dad, who came out of Nazi Germany on the kindertransport, got his first job as an English teacher in a secondary school.
-Tim read Politics and Modern History at Manchester University, where he immersed himself in the student union by day and, while working in the city during the summer of 1988, a transformative night at Hot/the Hacienda.
-After completing an MA at Manchester he returned to London to work as a journalist on A Week in Politics and Newsnight.
+Born in Ealing, London, in 1967, I grew up in Winnersh, a small town located some 40 miles west of London, where my dad, who came out of Nazi Germany on a kindertransport train, got his first job as an English teacher.
+I read Politics and Modern History at Manchester University and, while working in the city during the summer of 1988, experienced a transformative night at the Hacienda.
+After completing an MA in Manchester I returned to London to work as a journalist on programmes such as A Week in Politics (Channel 4) and Newsnight (BBC2).

 After my dad and then mum died in relatively quick succession I found solace in the hope and community of the party scene, especially Feel Real at the Gardening Club.
 Searching for meaning, I left the BBC to move to New York City, where I enrolled on the doctoral programme in English Literature at Columbia University.
 From there I was able to head to the Sound Factory Bar every Wednesday night to dance to the selections of “Little” Louie Vega.